 Select the desired transition, the speed of the animation, and whether the transition should happen when you click the mouse (preferred) or automatically after a certain number of seconds.

 Click Apply to All Slides to apply the transition for all of your presentation or continue selecting transitions to place between each slide in your presentation.

+Tip